Skip To Main Content

 These and other changes might increase or decrease a student’s eligibility for federal student aid programs.

 Understanding the new FAFSA changes could ensure a seamless application process and make college more affordable.
-Complete your FAFSA for the upcoming school year by visiting studentaid.gov today!
+Complete your FAFSA for the upcoming school year by visiting studentaid.gov link opens in a new window today!

 Note: New FAFSAs are usually available each October for the upcoming school year.
 However, due to the U.S. Department of Education’s launch delays, the 2024–25 FAFSA form will be available to families in December 2023.